Coolhabit/OMDBapp/README.md

 Technology stack: Kotlin, MVVM, Retrofit, Dagger2, Room, Coroutines, SharedFlow

-Films can searched by name, also with the result pages amount (default value is 1).
+  <p>Films can searched by name, also with the result pages amount (default value is 1).</p>
-Films can be saved in favorites (using database - Room).
+ <p>Films can be saved in favorites (using database - Room).</p>
-You can also go to the specified film page at IMDB website.
+ <p>You can also go to the specified film page at IMDB website.</p>
-There is a comments counter on the film card, you can add new comment at film details screen and it will be immediately shown, so it`s chat-like feature.
+ <p>There is a comments counter on the film card, you can add new comment at film details screen and it will be immediately shown, so it`s chat-like feature.</p>
   <p>
   <img src="https://user-images.githubusercontent.com/82819729/204805382-afa880bc-1992-46b6-b9dd-e902df0d3bc6.jpg" width=30% height=30%>
   <img src="https://user-images.githubusercontent.com/82819729/204805385-453a9fa2-dfb8-4bdc-a6c3-84892305fcdd.jpg" width=30% height=30%>